The Image Displays An Expanded Circular Flow Diagram

 The Expanded Circular Flow Diagram and Economic Policy

 The expanded circular flow diagram is a useful tool for analyzing the potential impact of economic policies on different sectors of the economy.
-For example, policymakers can use the diagram to assess the effects of a tax cut, government spending program, or trade policy on households, firms, financial markets, and the foreign sector.
+As an example, policymakers can use the diagram to assess the effects of a tax cut, government spending program, or trade policy on households, firms, financial markets, and the foreign sector.

 • Fiscal Policy Analysis: The diagram can help policymakers understand how changes in government spending and taxation can affect aggregate demand, economic growth, and employment.